 Summarized from Chapter 5 of The Identity of John the Evangelist: Revision and Reinterpretation in Early Christian Sources (Lanham: Lexington/Fortress Academic, 2020) by Dean Furlong, PhD.

-This chapter examines the dispute over the Johannine writings at Rome around the turn of the third century, between Hippolytus and Gaius, and it suggests that it was in the context of this dispute that Hippolytus identified the Evangelist with the Zebedean John (as discussed in Chapter 4), in order to boost the Evangelist’s authority.
+This chapter examines the dispute over the Johannine writings between Hippolytus and Gaius in Rome around the turn of the third century, and it suggests that it was in the context of this dispute that Hippolytus identified the Evangelist with the Zebedean John (as discussed in Chapter 4), in order to boost the Evangelist’s authority.

 Orthodox Suspicion of the Fourth Gospel